UKPLab/sentence-transformers/examples/training/nli/README.md

 ![SBERT SoftmaxLoss](https://raw.githubusercontent.com/UKPLab/sentence-transformers/master/docs/img/SBERT_SoftmaxLoss.png "SBERT SoftmaxLoss")

 We pass the two sentences through our SentenceTransformer network and get the sentence embeddings *u* and *v*.
 We then concatenate u, v and |u-v| to form one, long vector.
-This vector is then passed to a softmax classifier, which predicts our three classes (entailnment, neutral, contradiction).
+This vector is then passed to a softmax classifier, which predicts our three classes (entailment, neutral, contradiction).

-This setup learns sentence embeddings, that can later be used for wide varity of tasks.
+This setup learns sentence embeddings, that can later be used for wide variety of tasks.

 ## MultipleNegativesRankingLoss